Ask a doctor about a prescription for BOSENTAN ACCORDPHARMA 62.5 mg FILM-COATED TABLETS

-The Bosentan Accordpharma tablets contain bosentan, which blocks the natural hormone called endothelin-1 (ET-1), and causes narrowing of the blood vessels.
-Bosentan therefore causes dilation of the blood vessels and belongs to the class of medications known as "endothelin receptor antagonists".
+Bosentan Accordpharma tablets contain bosentan, which blocks a natural hormone called endothelin-1 (ET-1), causing narrowing of blood vessels.
+Bosentan causes, therefore, dilation of blood vessels and belongs to a class of medicines called "endothelin receptor antagonists".

 Bosentan Accordpharma is used to treat:

-Bosentan is used to treat patients with pulmonary arterial hypertension (PAH) in class III to improve symptoms and exercise capacity (the ability to perform physical activity).
-The "class" reflects the severity of the disease: 'class III' implies a marked limitation of physical activity.
+Bosentan is used for the treatment of patients with pulmonary arterial hypertension (PAH) in class III to improve symptoms and exercise capacity (the ability to perform physical activity).
+The "class" reflects the severity of the disease: 'class III' implies marked limitation of physical activity.
 Some improvements have been observed in patients with PAH class II.
-The 'class II' implies a slight limitation of physical activity.
-PAH for which Bosentan is indicated may be:
+The 'class II' implies slight limitation of physical activity.
+The PAH for which Bosentan is indicated may be:

 Do not take Bosentan Accordpharma: